 COURSE DATES, TIMES & VENUES:This course is currently available as an E-Learning Module and is accessed via UoRLearn: Laboratory Awareness: An Introduction to Safety in Research

-This course is also available for Students on Blackboard (click on Covid Training in the left hand menu when this link opens and the course is accessible at the bottom of the list of courses on this page): Laboratory Awareness: An Introduction to Safety in Research
+This course is also available for Students on Blackboard (click on Lab Awareness/Safety in the left hand menu when this link opens and the course is accessible on this page): Laboratory Awareness: An Introduction to Safety in Research

 MAXIMUM NUMBER OF PARTICIPANTS: 40